-- 1. Discontinue an independent installation; - 2.
-Consolidate an independent installation (i.e., discontinue the independent identity of an installation by making it part of another and continuing independent installation); - 3.
-Transfer a classified station or classified branch to the jurisdiction of another installation; or made an independent installation;
+- 1. Discontinue an independent installation; - Consolidate an independent installation (i.e., discontinue the independent identity of an installation by making it part of another and continuing independent installation); - 3.
+Transfer a classified station or classified branch to the jurisdiction of another installation or make an independent installation;

 - 4. Reassign within an installation employees excess to the needs of a section of that installation; - 5.
 Reduce the number of career employees of an installation other than by attrition; - 6.
-Reduce RPO, HPO employment, including employment in mobile stations; - 7.
-Centralized mail processing and/or delivery installation, other than a new one: - 8.
-Reassignments-motor vehicle; - 9.
-Reassignment-substitutes in excess of quota;

-such actions shall be subject to the following principles and requirements.
+Centralized mail processing and/or delivery installation other than a new one; - 7.
+Reassignment-motor vehicle; - 8.
+Reassignment-substitutes in excess of quota; such actions shall be subject to the following principles and requirements.